Jacksonville Jaguars will play consecutive home games in London next season, a first in NFL history

 KANSAS CITY CHIEFS' TRAVIS KELCE CHUGS BEER OFF LOMBARDI TROPHY, CALLS IT 'LOMBARDI LUGE'

-Those enhancements around TIAA Bank Filed include a new practice field, locker room, pools, cabanas, a dog 'tailgating park' and the largest outdoor video boards in the NFL.
+Those enhancements around TIAA Bank Field include a new practice field, locker room, pools, cabanas, a dog 'tailgating park' and the largest outdoor video boards in the NFL.
 He announced a proposed $500 million dollar project in the city which will feature an entertainment district, 200-room hotel, residents buildings and additional parking for the stadium to improve the fan experience.

 "First, I want to make it clear that our first priority is winning, and anything we do or say away from that will never be more important than giving Jacksonville a team that wins and the community can be proud to call its own," said Khan.
 "We are committed first and foremost to winning, and that commitment drives me and everyone at the Jaguars every day."